jakubDoka/gogen/README.md

 ## advanced generation

-Its little bit tedious but yo can combine your templates together with `dep` annotation, but firs we will define one small template
+Its little bit tedious but yo can combine your templates together with `dep` annotation, but firs we will define one small template:

 ```go
 //def(